Alternative Health, Wellness and Me

 A Shift On Women’s Surgical Ward

-Drip stand, four pumps attached sits alongside.
-Above the 1st pump a bag of lethal pain killer hangs.
-Is it labelled correctly, is the line labelled, pump programmed accurately, drug matching the order, IV cannula dressing secure, any sign of infection, kink in the line?✔️
+Alongside her bed sits a drip stand with four pumps attached, above the 1st pump a bag of lethal pain killer hangs.
+Is it labelled correctly, pump programmed accurately, drug matching the order, IV cannula dressing secure, any sign of infection, kink in the line?✔️

-2nd and 3rd pumps give a micro dose of numbing local anaesthetic into skin near the wound, check them too, are dressings secure, no leaking✔️
+2nd and 3rd pumps give a micro dose of numbing local anaesthetic into the skin of the wound, check them too, are dressings secure, no leaking.

 If there IS an emergency valuable time can be lost untangling lines, moving shit from the floor to let relevant teams in.
 Sicker the patient, tidier it needs to be

-* * The aim by end of shift is for all patients to be clinically stable, pain free, clean, cocooned in fresh sheets and blankets, curtains pushed back to let natural light come in.
-Takes a lot of work.
+* * The aim by end of shift is for all patients to be clinically stable, pain free, clean, cocooned in fresh sheets and blankets, feeling well cared for, curtains pushed back, natural light coming in.

-Next medication administration, a huge responsibility, focused concentration needed every single time, no short cuts, ever.
-Patience too, often scrutinising multiple charts.
+Next medications, a massive responsibility, focused concentration needed every single time, no short cuts ever, especially when scrutinising poly-pharmacy multiple charts of the elderly.

-Physios help sicker patients take the first lung expanding, leg pumping walk, the brave promenades up the corridor, hospital gowns flapping, legs in compression stockings, trampoline socks gripping the floor.
+Physio’s take the sickest patients on the first lung expanding, leg pumping walk, brave promenades up the corridor, hospital gowns flapping, compression stockinged legs, trampoline socks gripping the floor.

 Things can and do go wrong.